Southwest Region, CO Land for Sale

 Southwest Region, CO Land Information

-LandWatch lists thousands of land listings and rural property for sale in Colorado's Southwest region, including recreational properties, farms and land auctions.
-Based on recent LandWatch data, Colorado's Southwest region ranks fourth in the state for its combined amount of land currently for sale.
-LandWatch data shows over $2 billion of farms, ranches and other rural acreage for sale in the Southwest region of Colorado.
-This covers about 83,000 acres of rural land and property for sale.
-The average price of land and ranches for sale here is $1.5 million.
+LandWatch showcases thousands of farms, ranches and other rural acreage for sale in the Southwest region of Colorado, including recreational properties, farms and land auctions.
+Based on recent LandWatch data, Colorado's Southwest region ranks fourth in the state for the total acreage currently for sale.
+LandWatch recently had more than $3 billion of rural land listings for sale in Colorado's Southwest region.
+This comprises over 147,000 acres of rural land and property for sale.
+The average price of land and ranches for sale here is $1.2 million.
 You can also search LandWatch to find local real estate agents who specialize in land and rural retreats in the Southwest region of Colorado.
-Plus, sign up for our land-for-sale email alerts and never miss out on a new listing in Colorado's Southwest region again!
-Visit LandWatch's Colorado land for sale page to browse more listings for sale throughout the Mile High State.
+Also, sign up for our land-for-sale email alerts to get notifications about new land listings matching your search parameters the Southwest region of Colorado!
+Visit LandWatch's Colorado land for sale page to browse more listings for sale throughout Colorado.

 Read More about Southwest Region, CO land